Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 Besides being a dog breed that does not shed much, the poodle is a good apartment dog.
-Keep him busy though!
-He is intelligent and energetic so gets bored easily and sometimes he barks too much, gets into things he should not, and suffers from other behavioral problems; adequate exercise will help with everything.
+Keep him busy, though!
+He is intelligent and energetic, so he gets bored easily.
+Sometimes he barks too much, gets into things he should not, and suffers from other behavioral problems; adequate exercise will help with everything.
 Just having a Toy dog does not mean that you will not need to take your dog out to exercise.
 I am not talking about taking your dog once around the block just to do his “business”.

 You can also train your Poodle to respond to obedience commands, and the dogs will learn tricks easily.
 Poodles come in a size for everyone, but the Toy is best for a small apartment, as the dog is less than 11 inches at the withers.